dunstontc/learn-go/code/Kernighan/tgpl/notes/readme.md

     - 7.1.
 Interfaces as Contracts
     - 7.2.
 Interface Types
     - 7.3.
 Interface Satisfaction
     - 7.4.
-Parsing Flags with flag.Value
+Parsing Flags with `flag.Value`
     - 7.5.
 Interface Values
+      - 7.5.1.
+Caveat: An Interface Containing a Nil Pointer Is Non-Nil
     - 7.6.
-Sorting with sort.Interface
+Sorting with `sort.Interface`
     - 7.7.
 The http.Handler Interface
     - 7.8.
 The error Interface
     - 7.9.
 Example: Expression Evaluator